MahdiMirzade/Dotfiles/README.md

 ## ToDO
-- [x] Writing docs for configs.
+- [ ] Writing documentations for configs.
-- [ ] Change GIFs and JPGs of docs.
 - [ ] Make introduction video about this repo.
 - [ ] Threaten people to star this page on github.